 C6.3.9.3.
 Disclosure of Offset Information.
 It is inappropriate for USG personnel to discuss with the purchaser the nature or details of an offset arrangement.
 However, if known, the fact that offset costs have been included in the P&A or LOA price estimate may be confirmed, should the purchaser inquire.
 The purchaser should be directed to the U.S. contractor for answers to all questions associated with offset agreements, including questions regarding their costs.
 IA involvement in any discussion of offset costs (beyond confirmation of the inclusion of these costs in price estimates) must be avoided.

 C6.3.10.
 End Use Certificates.
-For policy regarding vendor requests for USG signature on End Use Certificates (EUCs), refer to DoD Issuance (DoDI) 2040.03 End Use Certificates (EUCs).
+For policy regarding vendor requests for USG signature on End Use Certificates (EUCs), refer to Department of Defense Instruction (DoDI) 2040.03 End Use Certificates (EUCs).

 C6.3.11.
 Acquisition Planning Activities.
 IAs may perform certain acquisition planning activities prior to implementing an LOA if an acquisition planning activity is already funded by the FMS Administrative Surcharge per Table C9.T2a. of this manual and the IA has high confidence that the LOA will be accepted by the customer and subsequently implemented.
 No acquisition planning activity may, in any way, commit the USG or obligate funds in advance of case implementation.
 When choosing to exercise this authority, IAs must ensure early execution of acquisition planning activities does not delay LOA offer and implementation.
 Acquisition activities occurring after requirements definition, such as Request for Proposal (RFP) release, may not commence until after case implementation.